 Loop Switcher Pedals

-Loop switcher pedals are designed to become larger signal flow systems rather than single effect within a pedal chain.
+Loop switcher pedals are designed to become larger signal flow systems rather than a single effect within a pedal chain.

 Oftentimes, we'll plug the guitar directly into the loop switcher's input and plug the loop switcher's output directly into the amplifier input.